 Fasting’s (2015) point of departure in his study was the fact that EPS has a long tradition of individual work behaviour including work with expert assessments.
 Schools are part of this tradition, and what they still want from the EPS is help and support with individual children.
-The research question is how can the EPS also become a legitimate collaboration partner for schools so they can increase their knowledge and develop their organizations?
-In his theoretical approach to answering this question Fasting mainly relies on Bakhtin’s theory on dialogue and argues that a common space for communication is necessary in order to negotiate towards an intersubjective understanding of the EPS contribution to school support.
+The research question is how can the EPS also become a legitimate collaboration partner for schools so they can increase their knowledge and develop their organisations?
+In his theoretical approach to answering this question, Fasting mainly relies on Bakhtin’s theory on dialogue and argues that a common space for communication is necessary in order to negotiate towards an intersubjective understanding of the EPS contribution to school support.

 Sjøvoll (2015) investigated nine EPS counsellors’ Master’s theses.
 The aim of the investigation was both to identify what kind of topics the students/EPS counsellors focused on and to identify individual and systemic work behaviour in the studies.
 He found a variety of topics and also found that the EPS counsellors seldom used the concepts of individual and systemic work behaviour.
 Instead of individual work behaviour they talked about special education, and instead of system work behaviour they talked about the learning environment.
-He further found that the students/EPS counsellors did not problematize any possible tensions between individual work behaviour and systemic work behaviour.
+He further found that the students/EPS counsellors did not problematise any possible tensions between individual work behaviour and systemic work behaviour.
 Rather it seemed as if they perceived both kinds of work behaviour to be necessary parts of the EPS work behaviour.

 One of the studies in this category is an intervention study.
 Olaisen (2015) describes a particular EPS’s systemic work in terms of action learning and research.
 She was the leader of the project in her position as an EPS counsellor.
 The aim was to increase the knowledge and understanding of attachment theory in a group of teachers and milieu therapists so that they could better understand, help and support children.
 The project, lasting from January to April, involved nine seminars that included teaching, discussions in reflection groups and group reflections on particular children the participants were concerned about.
 The data material was collected through conversations with the participants, a questionnaire and logs.
-In the analysis of the data material it was found that the participants reported that they had increased their knowledge and were able to relate attachment theory to their everyday practice.
+In the analysis of the data material, it was found that the participants reported that they had increased their knowledge and were able to relate attachment theory to their everyday practice.

 Professional Identity

 The topic of Solvoll’s (2000) PhD study is the professional identity of psychologists in the EPS.
 He interviewed 19 psychologists with the aim of investigating how they experienced working in the service, and how this workplace influenced their professional identity, autonomy and development.
-In the analysis he found that the informants considered it hard to keep on to a traditional psychologist’s role that involves working with individuals; that the role to a large degree was defined by the needs of the schools, and; that the work was rather bureaucratic, as most of the time was spent on expert assessments.
-The conclusion was that the nineteen psychologists found that they have a limited possibility to define and influence what kind of tasks they are to work on.
+In the analysis he found that the informants considered it hard to maintain a traditional psychologist’s role that involves working with individuals; that the role, to a large degree, was defined by the needs of the schools; and that the work was rather bureaucratic, as most of the time was spent on expert assessments.
+The conclusion was that the 19 psychologists found that they have limited opportunities to define and influence what kind of tasks they are to work on.

 Summary and suggestions for further research